crux-arm/crux-arm-release/README.md

     - At this point, the build contains generic packages with no optimizations for the target hardware.

 2. **Transfer to Target Device**: (Optional if built on host)
-    - If building on a host machine, the root filesystem is copied to the target device or booted on the target machine.
+    - If building on a host machine, the root filesystem is copied to the target device.

 3. **Built rootfs-stage1** on the target device, ensuring the system is **optimized for the device's hardware**.
     ```bash